-In accordance with GASB Statement No. 65 - Items Previously Reported as Assets and Liabilities, losses on bond refunding equal the difference between the reacquisition price and the carrying value of the refunded debt which are reclassified to deferred outflows of resources.
+In accordance with GASB Statement No. 65, Items Previously Reported as Assets and Liabilities, losses on bond refunding equal the difference between the reacquisition price and the carrying value of the refunded debt which are reclassified to deferred outflows of resources.
 The deferred outflows of resources are amortized and recognized as interest expense in a systematic and rational manner over the shorter of the remaining term of the refunded debt or the new debt.
+See Note 6 -Bonds Payable.

-As of June 30, 2018, there was outstanding in-substance defeased debt totaling \$90,095.
-There was no outstanding in-substance defeased debt as of June 30, 2017.
-The following table presents activity of deferred outflows of resources for the fiscal years ended June 30, 2018 and 2017, respectively:
+The following table presents activity of deferred outflows of resources for the fiscal years ended June 30, 2020 and 2019, respectively:

-2018 2017
+2020 2019

-Beginning balance \$ 29,691 \$ 36,919
+Beginning balance \$ 27,553 \$ 26,492

 Refunded bonds:

-Reacquisition price over (under) carrying amount 3,401 (1,673)
+Reacquisition price over carrying amount 2,558 4,364

-Defeasance (2,508)

-Amortization (4,092) (5,555)
+Amortization (4,807) (3,303)

-Ending balance \$ 26,492 \$ 29,691
+Ending balance \$ 25,304 \$ 27,553